Has a beautiful coat that's flowing and feathered!

 Irish Setters can be somewhat challenging to train.
 They are energetic dogs that want to be moving around and active.
 This can make it tough to capture your Irish Setter’s attention and keep it.
 Once you have their attention, they are quick to learn obedience lessons.
 As a comparison, Golden Retrievers are energetic dogs as well, but they are easier to train because of their ability to focus on their owner.

 Irish Setters are energetic dogs.
 This is true as well for their close relative the English Setter.
 Therefore, they need at least one hour of exercise each day to stay healthy.
 Exercise for an Irish Setter doesn’t mean walking on a leash.
 Ideally, this dog should have plenty of space in a home’s backyard, nearby field, or dog park to run around, jump, and bark.

 So, an Irish Setter is not a good choice for owners who live in an apartment unless they’re dedicated to taking their dog to an open space to run around for at least an hour each day.
 An Irish Setter that doesn’t get enough exercise can develop health issues including excess weight and hypothyroidism.

 Irish Setter puppies are easy to housetrain if you have a consistent routine.
 Take your puppy outside at the same times, to the same area to relieve itself throughout the day.

 They need exercise just as much as adult dogs do.
 So, be sure to allow your puppy to exercise in an enclosed area until it has learned obedience commands such as come and stay.
 You want to make sure your puppy is safe while it’s getting exercise.

 Irish Setters and Children

 Irish Setters are good dogs for families with children.
 Their temperament is a wonderful mix of playfulness and affection.
 Also, keep in mind that these dogs grow to be 60 to 70 pounds so they should be monitored while playing with toddlers or small children.
-Sometimes these dogs get very excited and may accidently knock over a child in all the fun!
+Sometimes these dogs get very excited and may accidentally knock over a child in all the fun!

 Dogs Similar to Irish Setters